Spreadex - Best Overall Platform for Trading Indices

 This is one of those details many traders overlook - holding costs quietly shape long-term profitability.

-The tax difference is equally important.
-On £5,000 of annual index trading profit, a spread bettor pays £0 in Capital Gains Tax.
-A CFD trader on the same profit pays approximately £500–£1,000 depending on their tax band and whether they've used their annual CGT allowance.
-Over multiple years, that difference compounds significantly.
+The tax angle matters just as much.
+On £5,000 of annual index profit, a spread bettor pays £0 in Capital Gains Tax; a CFD trader pays roughly £500–£1,000 depending on tax band and whether they've used their CGT allowance.
+Over several years that gap compounds.
+Tax laws can change and depend on individual circumstances.

-Costs work differently if you're trading commodities — see our gold trading platforms we tested for a breakdown.
+Costs work differently for commodities - see our gold trading platforms we tested.

 Spread Betting vs CFDs for Index Trading - Which Is Better?